brunexgeek/protogen/README.md

 ## Supported options

 * **obfuscate_strings** (top-level) &ndash; Enable string obfuscation.
 If enabled, all strings in the C++ generated file will be obfuscated with a very simple (and insecure) algorithm.
 The default value is `false`.
 This option can be used to make a little difficult for curious people to find out your JSON field names by inspecting binary files.
+* **number_names** (top-level) &ndash; Use field numbers as JSON field names.
+If enabled, every JSON field name will be the number of the corresponding field in the `.proto` file.
+This can reduce significantly the size of the JSON output.

 ## Features